raphydaphy/WebAwardsAwards/README.md

 Improving the lives of carers in Western Australia.
 Designed by [bam](https://www.bam.com.au).

 ### [Style Sourcebook](https://stylesourcebook.com.au/)
 A tool to design and source living areas.
-Designed internally.
+Designed internally.\

-Then I designed the sites in Sublime Text using just HTML & CSS.
-You can see the finished site [here](https://raphydaphy.github.io/WebAwardsAwards).
+Then I designed my site in Sublime Text using HTML & CSS.
+Currently it only has a home page with some images and placeholder text.
+You can view it on [GitHub Pages](https://raphydaphy.github.io/WebAwardsAwards) or browse the repository to see the source.
+I didn't use any WYSIWYG editor or templates although it was recommended in the task, because I wanted to have an additional challenge, and become more familiar with some CSS concepts.
+This was a success, since I now understand how to use `float` and `clear` as well as put some more simpler things to better use.\

+The site isn't very well suited to mobile at the moment, but with some media queries I could easily adjust it to display well on a smaller screen.
+It looks fine on a tablet or anything larger, though there is a lot of wasted space on either side of the main content which is not ideal.